Grantmaking & Initiatives

-Through the Foundation's online consolidated scholarship application, high school seniors and college students can apply for multiple scholarships with one application.
-Additionally, the Foundation has a few scholarships that are available outside of the consolidated application.
+Through the Foundation's online universal scholarship application, high school seniors and current/future college students can apply for multiple scholarships with one application.
+Additionally, the Foundation has a few scholarships that are available outside of the universal application.

-To complete the Foundation's online consolidated scholarship application:
+To complete the Foundation's online universal scholarship application:

 Students need to access the application at: www.pacfwv.com/Scholarships/Apply.

 At the beginning of the application process, you will be asked to create a username and password.
-It is important to keep this login information as you may need to return to your application.
+It is important to keep this login information.

-After creating your username/password, you will be asked a few standard eligibility questions that will match you to available Foundation scholarships.
-We ask that you take a moment and review the scholarships you have been matched with and ensure that you are indeed eligible.
+After creating your username/password, you will be asked standard eligibility questions that will match you to available Foundation scholarships.

-When you are satisfied that your application is complete, you must click “submit” on the final page of the application.
-You will receive an e-mail confirmation once you submit your application.
+When you are satisfied that your application is complete, you must click “submit” on the final page of the application, also making sure you answer any supplemental questions.
+You will receive an email confirmation once you submit your application.
 If you do not receive this e-mail confirmation, please contact the Foundation.

-The PACF manages over 190 scholarship funds for both high school seniors and current college students.
-The majority are determined by eligibility through our online consolidated scholarship application.
+The PACF manages over 190 scholarship funds for both high school seniors and current/future college students.
+The majority are determined by eligibility through our online universal scholarship application.
 There are other scholarships that are selected by external committees.
 We also have two scholarships that are separate applications and will be posted on the scholarship application page.

 The majority of scholarships offered through PACF are awarded to residents in the Foundation's service area: Calhoun, Doddridge, Gilmer, Jackson, Mason, Pleasants, Ritchie, Roane, Wirt, and Wood Counties in West Virginia and Washington County, Ohio.
 However, the Foundation does have a few unique scholarship opportunities.
 These scholarships may be open to state-wide applicants, reserved for those in other designated counties/states, or available through a connection with a company or organization.